EsriCanada/TechTrek_Idol_2014/NT2_CBCNewsFeedMap/README.md

 Be sure to switch to the four different news feeds by clicking on the "Show Next News Feed" button

-1st Feed - World News
+1st Feed - World News,
-2nd Feed - Top Stories
+2nd Feed - Top Stories,
-3rd Feed - Canada News
+3rd Feed - Canada News,
 4th Feed - Sports

 Biggest challenge with this app was in the JavaScript code.
 We needed to destroy each of the widgets and re-create them in the DOM as as user switches between each news feed.